Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 GROSS: What's the difference?

-COEN: You know, if you're shooting on film, there's something that happens between when you're actually recording the information on the set and when you see it for the first time.
+J. COEN: You know, if you're shooting on film, there's something that happens between when you're actually recording the information on the set and when you see it for the first time.
 It goes to a lab.
 It's - you know, it's emulsion - light exposing an emulsion that gets developed, goes to a lab, gets printed, comes back usually the next day or a couple of days later.
 And in between that, when you finally see it, it reveals something.
-And that - what it reveals is interesting, and it's sort of unfolding as you go through the process.
 None of that happens digitally.

-You look at a monitor, and you see pretty much exactly what you're, you know, going to get.
+You look at a monitor.
+And you see pretty much exactly what you're, you know, going to get.
 In fact, watching dailies almost become superfluous.
-So watching dailies, in the old days, if you're shooting on film, used to be a sort of communal thing where, at the end of the day or sometimes during lunch, everyone would get together.
-You would go into a theater, and you would watch the results of the previous day's work with the whole crew, or much of the crew.
+So watching dailies in the old days, if you're shooting on film, used to be a sort of communal thing where at the end of the day or sometimes during lunch, everyone would get together.
+You would go into a theater, and you would watch the results of the previous day's work with the whole crew or much of the crew.
 Shooting digitally, you almost stop watching dailies entirely.
-I mean, we almost stopped watching them.
-We've seen them on the monitor as they were being shot.

-COEN: Yeah, it's a funny thing.
-Shooting on film, you're actually making decisions and committing to how it's going to look to a large degree.
-And shooting digitally, you're - it's more like you're capturing information, and you're deferring all those decisions.
-And you're going to decide later how it's going to look.
-So that's kind of a...

-COEN: Because boy, there's so much latitude in what you're capturing, you can make it look like pretty much anything later in terms of contrast, in terms of color, in terms of pretty much everything in terms of, you know...
-Really, half of what you think you're doing when you're composing a picture, you're sort of deferring decisions about how it's going to look until later because when you capture it on film, there's - it's actually in the grain of the negative.
-And what you're - it's actually in the negative.
-And when you're capturing it digitally, you're just sort of recording pixels, all of which are negotiable later.

-GROSS: I've always wondered, though, how directors feel confident that they have a good shot and a good take when they actually haven't seen the film itself.
+GROSS: I've always wondered, though, how directors feel confident that they have a good shot and a good tape when they actually haven't seen the film itself.

 GROSS: (Laughter).